appyoumake/Appyoumake/docs/HOWTO - Template Design & Development.md

     * Create the [frontpage.html](TEMPLATES REFERENCE - frontpage.html file.md) file (required)

-      This is the core file of the template, all pages in an app will be loaded into this HTML5 file at runtime and at design time a specially designated DIV is used by Mlab to display any components that the app creator adds to the app.
+      This is the core file of the template, all pages in an app will be loaded into this HTML5 file at runtime and at design time a specially designated DIV is used by Appyoumake to display any components that the app creator adds to the app.
 It contains the layout that frames the content of the components in an app as well as links to Javascript, CSS and media files.
 See the detailed description of this file to learn more about what it should contain.

     * Edit the [page.html](TEMPLATES REFERENCE - page.html file.md) file (required, but existing example may be enough)